 If you have difficulty with your leg movements you will need plenty of room to get on and off the scooter or powered wheelchair in comfort.
 Some models will be fitted with a seat that swivels round at least 90 degrees which may help.
 Try getting on and off various models to see which works best for you before you decide.

-Comfort for longer trips
+Preparing for trips

 If you are going to use your product regularly, or for longer trips, think about how far it can travel on a fully charged battery and also how comfortable the seat is.
 If there are steep hills that you regularly need to travel up, you may need extra power, especially if you’re carrying shopping.

 Many smaller scooters can be dismantled into parts or folded for easy transportation.
 Try this out with any scooter you are seriously considering to check that you, or someone who regularly travels with you, knows how to do this and are able to lift the parts into and out of your car.
 If you need a powered wheelchair, check with your dealer whether it is suitable to be transported in a car as some powered wheelchairs cannot be dismantled.